 - Enrolled in a degree-seeking program

-Honors at CCAC - Grow Academically
+Honors at CCAC—Grow Academically

 The Honors Program offers engaging and unique courses for Honors students, including both face-to-face and hybrid offerings.
 Honors courses typically include unique enrichment experiences.
-Some examples include an overnight trip to Gettysburg or Antietam Battlefields, Fallingwater, Heinz History Center, Andy Warhol Museum, Stephen Foster Memorial, Meadowcroft Village, performances, lectures, outside speakers, etc.
+Some examples include an overnight trip to the Gettysburg or Antietam battlefields, Fallingwater, Heinz History Center, Andy Warhol Museum, Stephen Foster Memorial, Meadowcroft Village, performances, lectures, outside speakers, etc.

-Honors students can also earn Honors credit by working with their Honors Campus Coordinators in selecting one of their non-honors courses in which to complete an Honors enrichment or Honors contract.
+Honors students can also earn Honors credit by working with their Honors Campus Coordinators in selecting one of their non-Honors courses in which to complete an Honors enrichment or Honors contract.
 Students will create contracts by collaborating with their professors in the creation of Honors projects that spark students' interests and provide academic enrichment and challenge to existing courses.
 With the approval of Honors Council, professors and students complete Honors contracts, which detail the specifications and scope of Honors projects.
 After successfully fulfilling the Honors contract, students earn Honors designation and Honors credit(s) for the courses.
 Selected students are invited to present their Honors contract projects at the Northeast Regional Honors Council Annual Conference and/or the annual Honors Forum.

 Honors Leadership Seminar

-Honors Services and Activities
+Honors Services & Activities

-Read more about Honors Program Activities and Service in the Word of Honor newsletter.
+Read more about Honors Program activities and service in the Word of Honor newsletter.